 “Auditor” has the meaning set forth in Section 13.2.

-“Controller” has the meaning set forth in the applicable Data Privacy Law.
+“Controller” has the meaning set forth in the applicable Data Protection Law.

 “Customer Data” shall mean any Personal Data that KnowBe4 processes as a Processor in providing the Services to the Customer pursuant to this Agreement.

 “Data Protection Law” means, as the case may be, when applicable, EU General Data Protection Regulation 2016/679 (“GDPR”), the implementing acts of the foregoing by the Member States of the European Union and/or any other Applicable Law or regulation relating to the protection of Personal Data, personally identifiable information or protected health information.

 “Data Processing Agreement” has the meaning set forth in the Preamble.